sysu-2019-dbms/fp-tree/README.md

 ./bin/utility_test
 ./bin/fptree_test
 ```

+You can also specify FPTree storage path by setting `FPTREE_DB_PATH` variable during compilation.

 The command `make all` will build googletest library into directory `test`.
 You can try `make ./bin/utility_test` and `make ./bin/fptree_test` if you have global googletest installed.